stevehjohn/TrainTracks/README.md

  7  | (9x9)   | <0.01s   | ~125k      | Yes     |
  8  | (10x10) | ~0.5s    | ~765k      | Yes     |
 ```

-## Notes

-Three probably fails due to following the path but not visiting all placed pieces.